Eron Powell

 Common English Pronunciation Mistakes: Explained

 English pronunciation is hard.
 Words don't sound like they look.
-Small mistakes can change meaning.
 But you can fix the most common problems.

 The 5 Biggest Mistakes